JackMurdochMoore/power-law/README.md

 ## Folders

 - src: contains source code (i.e., the module 'constrained_power_law_surrogates.py')
-- time series: contains the data used in this repository
+- time-series: contains the data used in this repository
-- results: stores the outputs of the calculations
-- reproduce_paper: code and figures that reproduce results of the manuscript
+- reproduce-paper: code, output data and figures that reproduce the results of the manuscript

 ## Files